bazilevs31/bazilevs31.github.io/_posts/2015-04-05-equilibrate-melt.markdown

 ![](../images/end_to_end_explained.png)

-FIG. [figPolymerParameters]\_ Schematic representation of a polymer chain.
-Two main characteristic values are shown: the end-to-end distance which corresponds to the vector connecting the first and the last beads of the polymer, and the gyration radius which is a characteristic average size of the polymer chain.
+FIG. [figPolymerParameters]\_ Schematic representation of a polymer hain.
+Two central characteristic values are shown: the end-to-end distance which corresponds to the vector connecting the first and the last beads of the polymer, and the gyration radius which is a characteristic the average size of the polymer chain.

 In practice, chains are non-ideal, they interact and have internal stiffness.
 Moreover, since the number of beads \$N\$ is usually a large